What Have We Heard?

-Throughout the fall, we have been collecting input from residents on what they love about the River Road and Santa Clara neighborhoods, and what they think should be improved.
-Many of you probably participated in a workshop or the big community event in October where these values and ideas were collected.
+Throughout the fall and winter of 2017, we have been collecting input from residents on what they love about the River Road and Santa Clara neighborhoods, and what they think should be improved.
 Check out the map to see your contributions and the values and ideas of your neighbors.
-This input will help shape the neighborhood vision that will guide the neighborhood plan.

 Public Comment Log

-We have logged all of the correspondence and public comments we have received so far in this public comment log (last updated June 12 2018).
+We have logged all of the correspondence and public comments we have received so far in this public comment log.
 You can download the spreadsheet and sort by date, topic or any of the other fields of information.
 Then you can click on the document center link in column H to view the original file.

-People who are interested in diving into the detailed data and original materials that support this report are welcome to download the following files:
+People who are interested in diving into the detailed data and original materials that support these reports are welcome to download the following files: